Precise neural network predictions of energies and radii from the no-core shell model

 One important aspect we have not touched on yet is the exact design of the ANN including the structure of the data samples, which defines the input and output layers, and the topology, which determines the number of hidden layers.
 For our application, the input for the network consists of $X$ sequences of NCSM calculations for different $\hbar\Omega$ which contain $L$ values of a specific observable for subsequent values of $\Nmax$.
 This sets the input layer to be $X\cdot L$ neurons wide, while the output layer consists of a single neuron, which is supposed to be the prediction for the fully converged value of the observable.
-We found that three hidden layers with sizes $4X\cdot L$, $4X\cdot L$, and $8X$ provide the best results. \Cref{fig:NCSM_ANN} visualizes both a training sample (a) and the network topology (b) for the input dimensions of $X=3$ and $L=4$, which is the structure used for all results presented in this work.
+We found that three hidden layers with sizes $4X\cdot L$, $4X\cdot L$, and $8X$ work very well for our use case.
+Fewer or much smaller hidden layers lead to less precise predictions, while adding more hidden layers or increasing their size yield diminishing returns, adding computational cost and increasing the risk of overfitting for only very marginal gains in precision. \Cref{fig:NCSM_ANN} visualizes both a training sample (a) and the network topology (b) for the input dimensions of $X=3$ and $L=4$, which is the structure used for all results presented in this work.
 Note that the input layer only accepts a subset of the available data in the NCSM sequences---there are typically more than $X=3$ different oscillator frequencies and more than $L=4$ different $\Nmax$ values available.
 This opens up the opportunity for a random sampling of the input data, which will be important for the training and statistical evaluation discussed below.